No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

 \Cref{fig:expectedGFT} gives a representation of $\mathbb{E}_k[\gft(p, p+\delta,s,b)]$.
 From these calculations, we show that in an instance $k\in\{1,\ldots, N-1\}$ the pair that maximizes the expected gain from trade is $(p^*_k,p^*_k+\delta)$.

 \begin{lemma} For any instance $k\in\{1,\ldots, N-1\}$, we have that:

 \end{lemma}

-The previous lemma characterizes the optimal fixed (budget balanced) strategy.
-Then, we show that all the strategies which are \emph{not} budget balanced are dominated also for a globally budget balanced learner.
-Indeed, one of the main challenges of our reduction is that, in general, a globally budget balanced algorithm could get a larger \gft~by temporarily sacrificing some revenue and posting prices $(p,q)$ with $q<p$.
-In the following lemma we show that our instances are built in such a way that these strategies are dominated.
+The previous lemma characterizes the optimal fixed budget balanced price.
+Then, we show that all the strategies that are \emph{not} budget balanced are dominated.
+Indeed, one of the main challenges of our reduction is that, in general, a globally budget balanced algorithm could get a larger \gft~by temporarily sacrificing some profit and posting prices $(p,q)$ with $q<p$.
+In the following lemma we show that our instances are built in such a way that these strategies are dominated and thus can be discarded.
 Intuitively, every tuple of prices $p,q$ that tries to gain higher \gft~than the one obtained by playing on the diagonal must win also trades in $\cW_4$.
 Then, since trades in $\cW_4$ have negative \gft~and happen with sufficiently high probability $\gamma_4$, we have that posting prices $q<p$ is dominated.